 In October 1999 the original well needed to be replaced and after work began it became apparent that 3 new wells would be needed for Camp Glen.
 In the sprint of 2000 the entry road to Camp Glen was renovated as well as realigning the entry look and creating new parking areas and a new service road.
 The swimming pool, which was built at the edge of the ravine, has been slowly moving toward the ravine due to natural soil erosion.
 The pool is to be relocated and a new shower house constructed during the first phase of the plan.

 In 2009, Camp Glen celebrated its 50th with an alumni reunion and dedication of a meditation labyrinth.
-In 2010, construction was begun on a picnic shelter that to be utilized during the summer camp season.
+In 2010, construction was begun on a picnic shelter that could also be utilized during the summer camp season.

 In 2014, construction was completed on a brand new High Ropes Course.
-This course is was undertaken to add more adventure challenge opportunities for summer resident campers, and also to build another level into the team building program that Camp Fire’s Camp Glen has been become known for in the community.
+This course was undertaken to add more adventure and challenge opportunities for summer resident campers, The High Ropes Course also brought another level into the team building program that Camp Fire’s Camp Glen has become known for in the community.
 This construction also changed the old “Cook’s Cabin” into modern handicap accessible restrooms.
 In the fall of 2014, the flooring in the office, retreat center, and stone house were also updated to remove carpeting and install more durable flooring.
 Part of this transformation was uncovering original wood floors and restoring them in the stone house.
 Another change was new railing for the stone house balcony.

 Although many changes have taken place during the first 50 years of Camp Glen, and many more are planned for the future, one thing has remained the same . . .
 A strong commitment to serving the needs of children.
 The years to come will surely bring with them their own unique changes, but the commitment to children, youth, and families will remain the same!